patientforumminer/PFM/README.md

 The code base in this repo does not include patient forum data, which is subject to privacy regulations.
 Please contact patientforumminer@gmail.com for any questions about this system.

+## Entity tagging pipeline

-## Summarization module: create_summaries_for_unseen_data_TNO.py
+## Summarization module

-This script summarizes all threads retrieved for a query.
+The create_summaries_for_unseen_data_TNO.py script summarizes all threads retrieved for a query.
 It reads the json output of the semantic search engine, applies two extractive summarization models (linear model for post selection and linear model for sentence selection), and prints json output.

 ```
 python3 create_summary_for_unseen_data_TNO.py example_query_result_full_threads_improved.json example_query_result_full_threads.summary.json Dutch_model.json